though similar in looks, habits and often confused

 were pH 6.8, temp.
 72°F.

 and the extra fish have made a great difference.
+C.pygmaeus

-front glass and on the plants.
-The spawning was typical
+on the plants.
+The spawning was typical of C. aeneus

-pygmaeus were not removed as the C. hastatus have become
+not removed as the C. hastatus have become

 very active and the eggs were not being eaten.
 Checking

 the tank that evening, 5 male C. hastatus were

 seen chasing one female.
 There was a very interesting

 point the female's eyes were completely black.
 The

 iris was not visible - only the pupils could be seen

 and they were jet black.
 The males chased the female

 for 2 hours and no eggs were laid.
 I was ready to

 egg held firmly in her ventral fins.
 Actual delivery